Browse Definitions :

 What is BYOD?

-This rise in the use of personal devices encourages companies to implement BYOD policies.
+With more and more people working remotely and using personal devices, it's imperative for companies to execute and enforce BYOD policies.
 BYOD is not simply to eliminate the need for employees to carry two phones; a BYOD policy is designed to ensure that the employees use strong security practices when connecting to the company network.

 How does a BYOD policy work?

-A BYOD policy outlines what the company sees as acceptable use of the technology, how to operate it and how to protect the company from cyber threats such as ransomware, hacking and data breaches.
+A BYOD policy outlines what the company sees as an acceptable use of the technology, how to operate it and how to protect the company from cyberthreats such as ransomware, hacking and data breaches.
 It is critical to have a well-defined BYOD policy and understand the risks and benefits of BYOD in the organization.

 The policy is generally available in a document that employees must agree to.
-It outlines that employees who may need to access corporate digital assets can use their personal devices if they meet the requirements outlined within the BYOD policy.
+It outlines that those employees needing to access corporate digital assets can use their personal devices if they meet the requirements defined within the BYOD policy.

-A BYOD policy may include all or some of the following:
+A BYOD policy might include all or some of the following:

-• what constitutes acceptable use of personal devices for business activities;
+• Acceptable use.
+This policy defines what constitutes acceptable use of employee-owned devices for business activities.

-• types of mobile devices approved for use by IT;
+• Approved devices.
+This defines the types of mobile devices approved for use by IT.

-• software that must be installed to help secure the device, for instance mobile device management (MDM) or mobile application management (MAM) tools;
+• Security measures.
+A BYOD security policy can entail certain measures such as password requirements.
+It can also include the software that must be installed to help with device security, for instance, mobile device management (MDM) or mobile application management (MAM) tools.

-• user responsibilities around the device and its access to the network;
+• Employee responsibility.
+This policy outlines user responsibilities around the device and its access to the network.

-• any incentives or cost reimbursement for using personal data plans for work-related activities;
+• Reimbursements.
+This policy might define any incentives or cost reimbursement to employees for using personal data plans for work-related activities

 What level of access does BYOD offer?